pure4j/pure4j/docs/impetus.md

 The problem is, writing a strategy is easy.
 You can do it on powerpoint.
 A few weeks pass, a new manager arrives, and there is a new strategy.
 As I say, this is a common problem amongst all the investment banks I touch.

-But, writing code as pure functions takes you some of the way there:  /Pure functions can run anywhere./  Because they don’t have side-effects, they don’t have dependencies on other systems.
+But, writing code as pure functions takes you some of the way there:  *Pure functions can run anywhere.*  Because they don’t have side-effects, they don’t have dependencies on other systems.
 This is immense:

 > Irrespective of the strategy of the month, we can run our code anywhere there is a JVM:  Hadoop, Spark, Coherence, whatever.

-## Pure programming is strategy-proofing.
+> Pure programming is strategy-proofing.

+## Benighted Projects

+A diversion now, but a useful one:  I was assigned to sort out the automated testing on a project in the bank that was *ahem* troubled.
+Sadly, most of my time was *not* spent building automated tests for the project.
+Due to the way the project had been designed, it was not possible to test much of it anywhere other than in a live environment.
+That is to say, we could unit-test small parts of the code at build-time, but not run end-to-end tests because some dependencies could only be satisfied by deploying it.

+So, this seems to be *another* case where writing our business logic in a pure style would have really helped:  we would not have been able to test the whole stack, but we could have tested the sections where calculation actually happens.

-Putting It All Together
+## Putting It All Together

 So for now, it would be nice if you could: